SBC - Edge Computing: 6 Uses Cases for Industrial IoT

 To enable edge computing, specialized hardware, such as edge servers, edge routers, and edge gateways are required.
 These devices have enough processing power and memory to handle data processing tasks quickly and efficiently.

 Single-Board Computers (SBCs) vs Commodity Computers for Edge Platforms

 Edge platforms typically utilize commodity computers, which can be a significant source of energy consumption.
 These types of computers use approximately 200 W/h when being used, emitting around 525 kg of CO2 per year.
 Even in standby mode, power consumption remains relatively high.
 Data centers utilizing commodity computers consume roughly 1% of the world's electricity usage, which is considered a high percentage.
-To reduce energy consumption, single-board computers (SBCs) are becoming a popular replacement option for commodity computers.
-Because SBCs are smaller, less expensive, and consume significantly less energy - approximately 2.7 W in an idle state and 6.4 W in a full load.
+In an effort to reduce energy consumption, Single-board Computers (SBCs) are becoming a popular replacement option for commodity computers.
+Because SBCs are smaller, less expensive, and consume significantly less energy - approximately 2.7 W in an idle state and 6.4 W in full load.